jiaoshuntian/ivory-operator/docs/content/tutorial/connect-cluster.md

 You can modify the Services that IVYO manages from the following attributes:

 - `spec.service` - this manages the Service for connecting to a Ivory primary.
-- `spec.proxy.pgBouncer.service` - this manages the Service for connecting to the PgBouncer connection pooler.
 - `spec.userInterface.pgAdmin.service` - this manages the Service for connecting to the pgAdmin management tool.

 For example, say you want to set the Ivory primary to use a `NodePort` service, a specific `nodePort` value, and set